 Having all your company’s resources centralized in one place keeps everyone on the same page.
 Whether your employees are working from the office or remotely, everyone is aware of what’s going on company-wise.
 Also, when organizations use their intranet to share photos, recommendations, and other non-work-related information, the intranet becomes a way for employees to build connections with their colleagues (even if they’ve never met face-to-face!).
 Ultimately, your intranet can become an essential ingredient to promoting employee engagement.

 Related reading: how to use your intranet to foster employee wellness.

 Sometimes, your messages need to be sent on multiple different channels.
 For example, you may know that not all your audience members are regularly checking their email inbox throughout the week, but you do know that they check their Slack messages.
 Using a software tool to send internal communications messages is one of the most efficient things a communicator can do to broadcast the same message across multiple channels at the click of a button.

 Moreover, sending internal communications messages through multiple channels can go far to improve employee experience, especially when you’re sharing organizational wins, group greeting cards, and invites to group activities that can help your team members connect.
 It doesn’t matter whether employees are working remotely, in the office, or a mix of both—if your organization has a clear understanding of its audiences and a robust channel strategy, it can go a long way to building your culture.

-Interested in learning more about how you can improve your own remote work employee experience?
+Interested in learning more about how you can improve your own remote work employee experience in this new reality of hybrid/remote work?
 I’d like to invite you to explore IC Thrive’s software solutions:

 Stay connected to your employees by sharing the right content, at the right time, on their preferred channels.
 There are no apps to download, and no employee training is required.
-Best of all, Reach easily integrates with Source intranet software!
+Best of all, this feature is readily available within IC’s intranet software!
 Book a demo today.